Male Red-winged Blackbirds are Back!

 • A male Red-winged blackbird is on constant duty, guarding 5 to 15 females, and their nests, according to the BioKIDS website.

-• They may fly towards us, flutter above our heads and even dive bomb anyone that gets too close.
+• They may fly towards people, flutter above our heads and even dive bomb anyone that gets too close.
+Females may also fly out to defend their nest.

-• If you find yourself in this situation, just walk away from the area.
-(You can also way your hands above your head tp discourage them).
+• So if you find yourself in this situation, just walk away from the area.
+(You can also wave your hands above your head to discourage them).

-• As a migratory species, Red-winged Blackbirds, and their nests, are protected by law, so please give these native birds their space.
+• As a migratory species, Red-winged Blackbirds, and their nests, are protected by law, so please give these native birds enough space to go about their daily business!

 To learn more about Red-winged Blackbirds click here.

-To learn how to avoid Red-winged blackbird territorial behavior each summer click here.
+To learn how to avoid Red-winged blackbird territorial behavior click here.